the1lab/1lab/src/Cat/Univalent/Rezk/Universal.lagda.md

 morphisms of a functor which inverts $- \circ H$, and in terms of this type, the action on morphisms.
 It's mostly the same trick as above, but a _lot_ wilder.
-We do not comment on it too extensively: the curious reader, again, can load this file in Agda and play around.
+We do not comment on it too extensively: the curious reader, again, can load this file in Mikan and play around.

 <!--
 ```agda